e4lejandr0/e4lejandr0.github.io/_posts/2018-10-15-profiling_with_gprof.md

 Alright but now how can we start profiling this program?
 The first thing we need to do is to compile the program with the profiling code enabled.
-The GNU Profiler needs code added to the program to measure each function call a downside of this approach is that we need to recompile our program if we want to profile it.
+The GNU Profiler needs code added to the program to measure each function call.
+A downside of this approach is that we need to recompile our program if we want to profile it.

 We must add the `-pg` flag to out command line: